 The U.S. resettlement program prioritizes the most vulnerable refugees — women, children, survivors of torture, the elderly and those with special medical needs.
 These individuals and families come from countries all over the globe.
-Currently, KRM welcomes refugees from Afghanistan, Bhutan, Burma, Cuba, Democratic Republic of Congo, Eritrea, Ethiopia, Iraq, Pakistan, Palestine, Somalia, Sri Lanka, Sudan, and Syria.
+Currently, KRM welcomes refugees from Afghanistan, Bhutan, Burma, Cuba, Democratic Republic of Congo, Eritrea, Ethiopia, Haiti, Iraq, Pakistan, Palestine, Somalia, Sri Lanka, Sudan, Syria and Ukraine.

 Refugee experiences are complex and varied.
 No two stories are the same.
 More than half of all global refugees are children under the age of 18.
 Half of the people seeking refugee status are living in cities of asylum and half are living in the traditional refugee “camps” that have historically housed refugees.
 People coming to the United States as refugees have varying educational levels and work experience.
 They are doctors, lawyers, teachers, carpenters, engineers, farmers, students, and more.

 Refugees are legal entrants into the U.S. and their immigration document (I-94) has no expiration date.
 They are eligible to apply for their permanent residency after one year and to apply for citizenship after five years.